dell/omnia/docs/source/Upgrade/prepare_config.rst

     * Generates the inventory for Omnia v1.6 from the v1.5.1 inventory.
     * Sets the Omnia v1.6 execution environment by updating the ansible and python versions compatible to v1.6.
     * Creates backup of the Omnia v1.5.1 database.
+    * Creates a backup of the Omnia v1.5.1 telemetry database if the ``timescaledb`` pod is in ``running`` state.

+.. note:: Post upgrade, restoring the Omnia telemetry database in Omnia v1.6 is completely manual and user-driven.

 Before executing ``prepare_config.yml``, user needs to update ``upgrade_config.yml`` with the following details: